 Jesus’ actions had not broken the Sabbath.
 His activities were teaching opportunities for those who wished to understand how the Sabbath was to be observed.
 Sadly, instead of accepting this teaching, the Pharisees then “plotted against Him, how they might destroy Him” (verse 14).

-For further study on the Sabbath, see the article “How to Keep the Sabbath as a Christian.”
+For further study on the Sabbath, see the article “How to Keep the Sabbath Holy.”